zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - [x] Verify that it works on Kaggle
 - [ ] Review all new code
 - [ ] Experiments
-  - [ ] Does training on a bigger dataset improve the accuracy?
+  - [x] Does training on a bigger dataset improve the accuracy?
 IN PROGRESS
-  - [ ] Does using task augmentation improve the accuracy?
+  - [x] Does using task augmentation improve the accuracy?
 IN PROGRESS
-  - [ ] Should I change the probability of training with a wrong prediction?
+  - [x] Should I change the probability of training with a wrong prediction?
 IN PROGRESS
   - [ ] Does training for multiple tasks improve the accuracy?
   - [ ] Train new submission models
-- [ ] Measure improvements over voting in other model predictions
+- [x] Measure improvements over voting in other model predictions
 - [ ] Maybe the model is not as accurate in the test set as in the evaluation set?
 - [ ] Why cheating did not get perfect accuracy?
 - [ ] How many verifications I have to do until it reaches the perfect ranking?
+128 verifications does not reach significative differences.